-On April 4th, the Company announced that John J.L.
-Hunter, Q.C. of Hunter Litigation Chambers Law Corporation has filed a petition with the Supreme Court of British Columbia on behalf of Pacific Booker Minerals Inc. to set aside the decision in late September 2012 of the Minister of the Environment and the Minister of Energy, Mines, and Natural Gas to deny Pacific Booker Mineral Inc.'s application for an Environmental Assessment Certificate pursuant to the Environmental Assessment Act, SBC 2002, c 43 in connection with the Company's proposal to construct and operate an open pit copper/gold mine (the Morrison Copper/Gold Project) near Morrison Lake in north-central British Columbia.
-The petition is seeking the following relief: a.) an order in the nature of certiorari quashing and setting aside the decision made in late September 2012 of the Minister of the Environment and the Minister of Energy, Mines, and Natural Gas to deny Pacific Booker's application for an Environmental Assessment Certificate in connection with the Company's proposal to construct and operate an open pit copper/gold mine near Morrison Lake in north-central British Columbia; b.) an order remitting the Company's application for a Certificate to the Ministers for reconsideration with directions from the Court; c.) costs; and d.) such further and other relief as this Court considers just and appropriate.
+In February, the Company retained John J.L.
+Hunter, Q.C. of Hunter Litigation Chambers Law Corporation.
+On April 4th, the Company announced Hunter Litigation Chambers Law Corporation filed a petition with the Supreme Court of British Columbia to set aside the decision to deny the Company's application for an EAC in connection with the Company's proposal to construct and operate the Morrison Copper/Gold Project.
+The petition seeks the following relief: a.) an order in the nature of certiorari quashing and setting aside the decision made in late September 2012 to deny the application for an EAC in connection with the Company's proposed open pit copper/gold mine near Morrison Lake in north-central British Columbia; b.) an order remitting the Company's application for a Certificate to the Ministers for reconsideration with directions from the Court; c.) costs; and d.) such further and other relief as this Court considers just and appropriate.
 A copy of the petition as filed with the court is available on the Company's website on the reports page.
+On May 1st, the Company received a request made to Hunter Litigation Chambers by the Ministry of Justice for a period of time to respond to the petition and the Company has agreed to May 31st as the date for the response.
+The petition was heard in British Columbia Supreme Court in August 2013 and is disclosed in the Outlook 2013/2014 section, on page 5 of this document.